Russell wins his 1st F1 race in Mercedes 1-2 at Brazilian GP

 Verstappen and teammate Sergio Perez seemed to be in disagreement at the end of the race.
 Perez, who is still fighting for second place in the drivers’ championship, was sixth when he was overtaken by Verstappen near the end of the race and finished behind him.
 Team radio shows Verstappen was ordered to allow Perez to finish ahead of him to score more points, but the champion disagreed.

+Perez will enter the final race of the season tied on points with Ferrari’s Charles Leclerc, who finished fourth at Interlagos.

-“I told you already.
+”I told you already.
 You guys don’t ask that again to me.
 Are you clear about that?
-I gave you my reasons and I stand by it,” Verstappen said.
+I gave you my reasons and I stand by it,” Verstappen said after he was asked by team bosses why he had not allowed Perez to overtake.

 Perez sounded upset on team radio. ”It shows who he really is,” he said.